nogibjj/706_Week03_YL/README.md

-# 706_Week02_YL
+# 706_Week03_YL

-This repository includes the main tasks for week 2-Pandas Descriptive Statistics:
+This repository includes the main tasks for week 3-Polar Descriptive Statistics:

 * A Makefile
 * A Dockerfile
 * GitHub actions
-* Scripts and visualizations calculating the descriptive statistics of the chosen dataset `wine.csv`
+* Scripts and visualizations calculating the descriptive statistics using Polar for the chosen dataset `wine.csv`

 ## Project description